About me

 - BSc (Hons) degree in Psychosocial Interventions for Psychosis

-- Post Graduate Diploma in CBT Advanced level
+- Post Graduate Diploma in CBT Advanced Level

-I love to integrate CBT into how I work, and recognising the value of helpful tools, I often customise or design disorder specific help sheets with, and for my clients, that help them understand their problems better, and what maintains them.
+I love to integrate CBT into how I coach and recognising the value of helpful tools, I often customise or design disorder specific help sheets with, and for my clients, that help them to understand their problems better, and what maintains them.
 Some of these have been published on the now mainstream CBT website of downloadable tools for CBT therapists: www.get.gg.co.uk; one dealing with anxiety tolerance and the other, OCD repetitive symptoms.
 I'm sure there will be one or two more out soon.
 I recommend the website to you for many helpful concepts.
 It is free to check out and use.

 One of my specialist areas (real geek mode) is dealing with OCD.
 Obsessive Compulsive Disorder.
 If you have it - or think you do and are struggling with obsessive thoughts and compulsions to repeat meaningless ritualised activities like checking or cleaning - or experiencing any kind of distressing unwanted thoughts (probably really disgusting, terrifying or revolting in nature) then there is a good chance that you have OCD, and hence ideal for treatment.
 (Most people think OCD is about cleaning and germs, and only sometimes is) so if this is you or you are getting any distressing unwanted thoughts or compulsions to repeat senseless actions - call me!
 I can help you make sense of it very quickly, and help you overcome your anxiety.